mouneem/Monoalphabetic-hashing/README.md

 ﻿# Monoalphabetic-hashing
-This is a Python brute-force script for mono-alphabetic decoding
+This is a Python brute-force script for mono-alphabetic decoding.

 The script use the ```csv``` , ```random``` pacakges